jevvilla/workshop-angular-testing/README.md

 ## 1. ComponentFixture<T>

-Fixture for debugging and testing a component, provides you access to the `component` instance itself, and everything attached to the `component` like `DOM elements`, `dependencies` etc, takes as argument the component class name. e.g `ComponentFixture<AppComponent>` this case.
+Fixture for debugging and testing a component, provides you access to the `component` instance itself, and everything attached to the `component` like `DOM elements`, `dependencies` etc. `ComponentFixture<T>` takes as argument the component class name. e.g `ComponentFixture<AppComponent>` this case.

 ## 2. TestBed.createComponent()